 First, you need to review the job description and understand what it requires.

 Some jobs might require years of experience, a certain level of education, or knowledge of specific software or tools.
 They might also outline specific skills needed for the job.
+When you have multiple skills to showcase on your resume for a specific role, it can be helpful to add your skill levels or proficiency as well.

 Next, you must comb through the job description and list the requirements and specific skills mentioned.